-Earth-space science education is a very important science component taught at the middle school, junior high, and senior high level.
+Earth science education is a very important science component taught at the middle school, junior high, and senior high level.

-Earth and Space Science at Ship
+Earth Science at Ship

-Earth and space science education provides students with an opportunity to teach science at the middle school, junior high, and senior high levels.
-With science teachers becoming more difficult to find, the combined background of earth science, general science, and environmental education, found in Shippensburg’s program, enables the earth and space science major to be very competitive in the job market.
+Earth science education provides students with an opportunity to teach science at the middle school, junior high, and senior high levels.
+With science teachers becoming more difficult to find, the combined background of earth science, general science, and environmental education, found in Shippensburg’s program, enables the earth science major to be very competitive in the job market.
 Past graduates have been very successful in obtaining jobs in their field.

 Admission and Degree Requirements

 The high school college-preparatory program should provide the basic foundation for majoring in earth science.
 A good background in the natural sciences, social sciences, and well-developed communication skills will be of great value.
 Work experience in any area of the environmental sciences is desirable.

 Students pursuing a BSEd in Earth Science at Ship complete 48 credits of general education, in which they receive a background in the:

 - Social sciences